 It’s been awhile since I last spouted off about political philosophy, but something recently reminded me and I remembered a Radical Moderate topic I wanted to bring up some time: the evils of fallacies.
-A quick recap of my Radical Moderate philosophy revolving around what I call The Syllogism when I see it at play:
+A quick recap of my Radical Moderate philosophy revolving around recognizing what I call The Syllogism when I see it at play:

 - I am a rational/good human being.

 - Because I am a rational/good human being, I believe X.

 - If you do not believe X, you are either ignorant, stupid, or evil.

 - Because you are ignorant, stupid, or evil, it is useless to debate with you and pointless to listen to you.

 One of the easiest ways to prove #3 against someone is to hit them with an Appeal to Motive Fallacy.